tang-amy/GeisingerLab/Chip-Seq_Analysis/README.md

 mv ./gz/file.fastq ./unzipped_fastq_files/file.fastq
 ```
 ### Remove Barcodes with Fastx-tool
+Once the fastq files are available, we will remove the adaptors from the reads and discard reads that are too short (less than 20 bp for example).
+Usage for individual files:
 ```bash
 # create a new folder for clipped fastq files
 mkdir unzipped_fastq_files